 Q: What if my partner resists boundaries?

 A: Explain the boundary’s purpose—safety and mutual respect—and invite a collaborative solution.
-If resistance continues, consider a relationship check-in or professional guidance.
+If resistance continues, schedule a relationship check-in or seek professional guidance.

 Q: How often should we revisit boundaries?